-When I was 12-years-old, I lived near my 5th grade elementary school.
-So near that it was in sight of my house, so I would walk there after school and play with the kids that lived in the neighborhood behind it.
-I was friends with these kids, went to school with them, and we liked to hangout on the playground in the evenings.
+When I was 12-years-old, I lived near my 5th-grade elementary school, so near that it was in sight of my house.
+I would walk there after school and play with the kids that lived in the neighborhood behind it.
+I was friends with these kids, went to school with them.
+We liked to hang out on the playground in the evenings.

-I thought the girl who showed me how to do this in the 5th grade was crazy, but I eventually got up the nerve to do it, and like I imagine it feels when you jump off a bridge or out of an airplane, it was very exhilarating when you let go of the swing-set and hope that you will get your body flipped around so that you land on your feet instead of your head!
+I thought the girl who showed me how to do this in the 5th grade was crazy, but I eventually got up the nerve to do it.
+Like I imagine it feels when you jump off a bridge or out of an airplane, it was very exhilarating when you let go of the swing-set and hope that you will get your body flipped around so that you land on your feet instead of your head!

 We used to play there a lot, doing penny drops and playing on the merry-go-round.
 Some of these kids were a little older, some a year or 2 younger.
 We would talk about the stuff that young kids do and play tag or hide-and-go-seek.

 One night after a very fun evening, everyone headed to their homes behind the school, and I headed up the road in front of the school towards my house.
-One of the boys that always hung out with our little group pulled up beside me on his motorcycle (so I’m assuming he was at least 16).
+One of the boys that always hung out with our little group pulled up beside me on his motorcycle.
 This boy had always been a friend- or so I thought.
-I said hello, and when I looked at him he had a very evil look on his face.
+I said hello.
+When I looked at him he had a very evil look on his face.

 Then he said to me “I’m going to push you into that gutter beside the road and rape you.
 How would you like that?
 What if I push you down right now and rip all of your clothes off?
 Maybe I’ll follow you home and then do it.
 I know your home alone.”‘